gustavovisentini/gustavovisentini/README.md

-## Hi there 👋
-- :dart: I'm an iOS, Android and Flutter developer.
+- :dart: iOS, Android and Flutter developer.
 - :ear_of_rice: Developing applications focused on agriculture with computer vision, crop models and high performance computing.
 - :school: PhD in Agronomy, Msc in Applied Computing and Computer Scientist.
 - :mortar_board: Postdoc Research at University of Florida and Professor at Computer Science in URI-Erechim.